List of Pixar film references

 Beginning with Red's Dream and its references to previous Pixar short films, Pixar has included references in its films to other works produced by the studio.
 These have included cameo appearances, references to characters, objects, and titles of works.
 Additionally, such easter eggs or in-jokes can refer to Pixar staff, associates, or places or events from the company's past.
 Lastly, some things, such as A113, Pizza Planet, or actor John Ratzenberger have appeared in the majority of Pixar films, establishing a set of traditions that subsequent Pixar films try to include.

 The following is a list of all documented self-referential nods contained within Pixar films and shorts that the various filmmakers have incorporated into their movies.

 Traditions

 A113

-A113 is an Easter egg that has been inserted into several animated television shows and feature films as a homage to a classroom at CalArts, the alma mater of Pixar/Disney executive John Lasseter and director Brad Bird, among others.
+A113 is an Easter egg that has been inserted into several animated television shows and feature films as a homage to a classroom at CalArts, the alma mater of former Pixar/Disney executive John Lasseter and director Brad Bird, among others.
 Bird was the first to use the A113 Easter egg, on a car license plate in an animated segment entitled Family Dog in a 1987 episode of the television series Amazing Stories.